cezarmocanu/gym-bug/README.md

 - Think about security issues that might cause a problem in the current setup of the project
 - Explore the api folder, and identify all the available endpoints, add those endpoints in the description of your PR.
 Indentify the request method, and give a short description of what you understand about the endpoint.
 - Explore the api folder, and in the PR, give a short description of what you think  `controller`, `service` mean in the context of the backend
+- Use the network tab when trying out requests.
+Check the headers, payload and the response sub tabs and see what the endpoint returns.
+Identify what is there and add in the PR description

 In case you feel that information is missing, ask, search and add.
 Edit the readme file in a separate branch and add the missing information.